 - Workers' compensation leave benefits are not payable for the first 5 working days following the injury, accident, or work-related illness.
 Worker's compensation leave benefits will begin on the sixth working day following the injury, accident or illness.
 The first five days should be charged to sick leave, vacation leave, leave without pay or a combination of these.

 - An employee who is receiving workers' compensation leave pay or weekly payments from a settlement agreement is not eligible for long-term disability benefits until all workers' compensation payments have been paid.

 - In all circumstances, treatment of work-related injuries and illnesses is to be sought from providers and at locations designated by the Human Resources office.
 Treatment for life threatening illnesses or injuries should be obtained at the nearest emergency room facility.
 For an employee who is out of work for more than 5 working days, the college may choose to seek a second opinion to insure appropriate follow-up.

-Reach out to HR if the injured person is a Davidson employee or Student working a job:
+Reach out to Human Resources (HR) if the injured person is a Davidson employee or student working a job: